fygenson/simple-site/index.md

 #Deborah Fygenson

-I am a Physics professor at UCSB.
-My responsibilities include:
+I am a physics faculty member at UCSB.

-- Teaching classes
-- Mentoring graduate students
-- Contributing to university operations